Rockies vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Rockies have posted a mark of 3-5.
+- In eight games as the underdog over the last 10 matchups, the Rockies have a record of 4-4.

-- The Rockies have put together a 1-2-0 record against the spread over their past 10 contests (oddsmakers set runlines in three of those games).
+- The Rockies are 1-2-0 against the spread over their past 10 games (three of those matchups had a spread listed by oddsmakers).

 Explore More About This Game